MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-manifest-customization.md

 > [!TIP]
 > Ensure you have Teams app project opened in Visual Studio Code.

-During local debug or provision, Teams Toolkit loads manifest from `manifest.template.json`, along with configurations from `state.{env}.json`, and `config.{env}.json`, and creates teams app in [Dev Portal](https://dev.teams.microsoft.com/apps).
+During local debug or provision, Teams Toolkit loads manifest from `manifest.template.json`,  with configurations from `state.{env}.json`, and `config.{env}.json`, and creates teams app in [Dev Portal](https://dev.teams.microsoft.com/apps).

 ## Supported placeholder in manifest.template.json